sofblocks/sofblocks.github.io/_posts/blog/2023-01-19-azure-attack-paths.md

 az ad sp credential reset --id "DBC9BCC9-CB5B-455C-B2AF-61803398E972" --append
 ```

-We supply the id flag with the object id of the service principal which you can obtain from the bloodhound graph by clicking the  ITOps-App application’s service principal node.
+We supply the "id" flag with the object id of the service principal which you can obtain from the bloodhound graph by clicking the  ITOps-App application’s service principal node.

 ![upload-image]({{ "/assets/imgs/notes/sp.png" | relative_url }})